attilamacskasy/openidsync/README.md

 ```
 3. The dashboard will reopen with the requirement cards hidden.
 Select option **3** to confirm permissions succeed, then press **9** to start the sync.
 The run summary prints an "Authentication Context Used" block showing App-only with your app’s identifiers.

+### Post-run menu

+After the summary prints, the script now asks what you want to do next:

+1. **Rerun sync** — Immediately reprocess the same source and target settings (skips the dashboard).
+2. **Back to main menu** — Returns to the dashboard so you can tweak modes, sources, or prerequisites before running again.
+3. **Quit** — Ends the session and leaves the console open.

+The selection is also logged in `openidsync.log`, so you have an audit trail of post-run decisions.

 ## Why this is safe (least privilege by design)

 - Least privilege: Only Graph read-only application permissions are granted to the app: `User.Read.All` and `Directory.Read.All`.
 The script never writes to Entra ID.